mgrover1/blog/posts/2022/scipy-takeaways.md

 Some of the main themes from this track was how we need flexible and performant tools.
 Tom’s talk dug into debugging complex Dask issues, which was solved by working with the Dask core developers.
 Keeping these lines of communication open and working together to solve these tough technical issues are what enable new questions to be answered from datasets like the one Tom presented - at the petabyte scale (1,000 terabytes).

-There were so many other great sessions on data, maintainers tools, and keynotes about how important open and inclusive science are (looking at you Ben and Ryan).
+There were so many other great sessions on data, maintainers tools, and keynotes about how important open and inclusive science are.

 I will be sure to link the videos here once they are posted on YouTube!